iamirmasoud/image_captioning/README.md

 The LSTM is defined such that, as it sequentially looks at inputs, it expects that each individual input in a sequence is of a consistent size and so we embed the feature vector and each word so that they are `embed_size`.

 #### Using my trained model
-You can use my trained model in the `models` directory for your own experimentation.
+You can [download](https://drive.google.com/file/d/1s3aRAdt8ZMqn53UUSSFLCDBJ_F-KNbpE/view?usp=sharing) my trained models by unzipping the `captioning_models.zip` file in the `models` directory of project for your own experimentation.

 Feel free to experiment with alternative architectures, such as bidirectional LSTM with attention mechanisms!